-He doesn't just focus on predictable healthy recipes like soups and salads.
+He doesn't just focus on predictable healthy, low carb recipes like soups and salads.
 DiSpirito also tackles the food we'll likely crave for this fall and winter: Creamy risotto, crisp pizza, and juicy burgers.
 Yes, it is possible to make healthy comfort food.
 "One of my secrets for making dishes that are both healthy and delicious is to create 'tension' in the food—by balancing sweet, salty, bitter, and sour flavors until the combination captivates the taste buds," he says.

 This is what a healthy chef makes when he's craving carbs.

 3 cloves garlic, thinly sliced